 Plaza Mayor Christmas Market

 Iconic Plaza Mayor is home to the capital’s longest running traditional Christmas market.
 From elaborate Christmas ornaments to delicious artisan food, and quirky handmade gifts, there are a tremendous variety of products on offer, in a classically festive setting.
 Organised by the Plaza Mayor Christmas Market Association, this hundred-year-old fair is one of the city’s most beloved traditions.

-Until 31 December
+26 November until 31 December

-Saint George’s Anglican Church
+Saint George’s Christmas Fair

 Calle Núñez de Balboa, 43

 A feast of seasonal fun produced and directed by Judy MacInnes and Thisbe Burns.